metio/terraform-provider-k8s/docs/data-sources/networkfirewall_services_k8s_aws_firewall_policy_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) FirewallPolicySpec defines the desired state of FirewallPolicy.The firewall policy defines the behavior of a firewall using a collectionof stateless and stateful rule groups and other settings.
-You can use onefirewall policy for multiple firewalls.This, along with FirewallPolicyResponse, define the policy.
-You can retrieveall objects for a firewall policy by calling DescribeFirewallPolicy. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) FirewallPolicySpec defines the desired state of FirewallPolicy.
+The firewall policy defines the behavior of a firewall using a collection of stateless and stateful rule groups and other settings.
+You can use one firewall policy for multiple firewalls.
+This, along with FirewallPolicyResponse, define the policy.
+You can retrieve all objects for a firewall policy by calling DescribeFirewallPolicy. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only